Hubbard Independent School District (Bowie County, Texas)

-Hubbard Independent School District is a public school district based in the community of Hubbard, Texas (USA) which is located 5 miles south of DeKalb on US 259.

-The district has one school that serves students in grades pre-kindergarten through eight.
+Hubbard Independent School District is a public school district based in the community of Hubbard, Bowie County, Texas, United States, which is located 5 miles south of DeKalb on US 259.
+The district has one school that serves students in prekindergarten through grade eight.
 In 2009, the school district was rated "recognized" by the Texas Education Agency.

-History

 The district changed to a four-day school week in fall 2022.